Basic Overview of how the CEBC Research Staff Conducts a Literature Search

 When reviewing a research article, the CEBC research staff focuses on the outcomes of the study that relate to what is being reviewed (e.g., a study of a depression treatment should have clear measurements of depression symptoms over time, etc.).
 Most studies examine multiple outcomes, so it is important to clarify which measures relate to which outcomes.

 The CEBC research staff summarizes each research article used in the review process.
 A brief sample description is provided, as well as a description of the study methods and measures.
 The results of the study are listed including potential biases and other limitations.
-To see a research summary, choose the “detailed view” of any of the programs listed here, click on “Relevant Published, Peer-Reviewed Research” at the top of the program’s page, and click on “Show Relevant Research” in that section.
+To see a research summary, click on the name of any of the programs listed here and then click on “Relevant Published, Peer-Reviewed Research” near the bottom of the program’s page, and the summaries will appear below it.
 The CEBC research staff reviews all programs and, if applicable, assigns them a rating of 1-5 on the CEBC Scientific Rating Scale within the topic area in which the program is being highlighted.
 A program can have different ratings for different topic areas since the outcomes being measured change from topic area to topic area.
 If there is no comparison research evidence available, then the program is given a “NR – Not able to be Rated” classification, but any research evidence is still summarized and added to the program’s entry.
 A program can also be listed as NR in multiple topic areas due to having goals that match the outcomes looked for in different topic areas.

 Examining bias in a study

 In order to examine possible bias in a study, the CEBC staff reviews research articles for the following information: